Find initiatives and collaborations addressing the needs of older adults and learn about proven strategies for action.

 Adults and Aging Services of North Dakota, North Dakota Department of Human Services

 The Department of Human Services administers programs and services that help older adults and people with physical disabilities to live safely and productively in the least restrictive, appropriate setting.

 The Alzheimer's Association Minnesota-North Dakota provides support, education, training and other resources to increase knowledge and to support those facing Alzheimer's disease and other dementias.
 The organization offers offer peer and professionally led support groups for caregivers and others living with Alzheimer's disease; in-depth personalized service for individuals and families who are facing decisions and challenges associated with Alzheimer’s and other dementias; education programs; and a dementia care certification program that provides recognition for knowledge of quality dementia care practices.

 Community of Care - Cass County, ND

-The goal of Community of Care is keep seniors in their homes as long as safely possible.
-They assist older persons and others in need in rural Cass County to have access to health, human and spiritual services essential to the maintenance of their well-being and offered within a community of faith.
+The goal of Community of Care is to keep seniors in their homes as long as safely possible.
+The Community of Care provides a wide variety of programs and services focused on enhancing the quality of life for older adults in rural Cass County.
+The staff and volunteers assist older persons and others in need in rural Cass County to have access to health, human and spiritual services essential to the maintenance of their well-being.

 Legal Services of North Dakota